hansemro/hyak_docs_scripts/tutorials/gui.md

 Press OK and login.

-Test X11-Forwarding by running `xeyes` in the login node and an interactive
+Test X11 forwarding by running `xeyes` in the login node and an interactive
 node:

 ```